 At Gillespie Macandrew we have one of the leading Private Client teams in the country.
 We’re committed to advising our clients on every legal and tax aspect and that includes advice on making a Will or amending an existing one.
 Contact us for more information.

 Land and Building Transaction Tax (LBTT) - This tax is levied on land transactions by the Government and responsibility for paying the LBTT falls on the party acquiring the interest in land.
-The current rates of tax are as follows:-
+The current rates of tax for residential properties are as follows:-

 Purchase price - LBTT rate